thilinawishvekeerthi/setup-ops/README.md

 - If the test mode is set to REPORT, ensure that the `run.sh` script is set up in the project base directory to run tests.

 - The script installs Anaconda if not already installed, creates a Conda environment, installs project dependencies, and runs tests.
+- pre-commit is used to settup local git hooks.
+- Git hooks are configured using the .pre-commit-config.yaml file. this will be the common config file on git hooks.